GraphScope/portal/python/graphy/README.md

 python apps/demo_app.py
 ```

 The server will be running on `http://localhost:9999` by default.

-# Run Frontend Server
-Please refer to the [frontend README](../../examples/graphy/README.md) for instructions on how to run the frontend server.
+A GUI [frontend](../../examples/graphy/README.md) is provided to demonstrate the graphy process.

 # Instruction of Backend APIs